javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 window.open('https://javascript.info/')
 ```

 ...And it will open a new window with given URL.
-Most modern browsers are configured to open new tabs instead of separate windows.
+Most modern browsers are configured to open url in new tabs instead of separate windows.

 Popups exist from really ancient times.
 The initial idea was to show another content without closing the main window.
 As of now, there are other ways to do that: we can load content dynamically with [fetch](info:fetch) and show it in a dynamically generated `<div>`.
 So, popups is not something we use everyday.